 Also at 8th rank, a Fighter gains the skill of 'Shield Repair,' which allows him to repair his own shield.
 To perform this skill, a Fighter must take off his damaged or destroyed shield.
-After role-playing (pretending to bend metal, fix straps, and grumbling) over the shield for two minutes, the shield is fully restored.
+After role-playing (pretending to bend metal, fix straps, and grumbling) over the shield for a continuous uninterrupted 90 seconds, the shield is fully restored.
 This can be done to any one shield once.
 This skill does not work on siege weapons, battering rams, the Shield spell, Relics, or anything other than normal shields.
 This skill can only be used on one shield at a time.

 At 10th rank, a Fighter gains the skill of 'Armor Repair.'
 This skill is similar to Shield Repair, except that it is used to repair a Fighter's own armor.
-Each piece of armor is considered separate, and must be removed from the Fighter's body.
-Only one piece of armor may be repaired at a time.
+A fighter must role play the mending of each armor zone (head, each limb, and torso) for a continuous uninterrupted 90 seconds.
 At 12th rank, a Fighter may repair the armor and shields of other Players with his Repair skills.